xyproto/rangetype/README.md

 `1:3`

-This is a range of only `1` and `2`, the `3` is excluded.
-However, this will include both `1` and `3`:
+Adding square brackets makes the range inclusive:

 `[1:3]`

+Brackets and parenthesis does not have to be balanced.
+This works too:

+`1:3]`

-Adding an iteration step is also supported:
+Adding an iteration step is also possible:

 `1..5 step 2`

 This is a range with the numbers `1`, `3` and `5`.

-Using the Python-style syntax also supports steps:
+The Python-style syntax also supports steps:

 `[3:1:-1]`